-Changes of benefit terms: In the July 1, 2019 actuarial valuation, there were no changes to the benefit terms.
-Changes of assumptions: In the July 1, 2019 actuarial valuation, there were updates to various healthcare assumptions including the per capita claim costs assumption and healthcare trend assumptions.
+Changes of benefit

+Changes of In the July 1, 2021 actuarial valuation, there were updates to various healthcare assumptions including the per assumptions: capita claim costs assumption and healthcare trend assumptions.

 Note: This schedule is intended to show information for ten years.
 However, until a full 10-year trend has been compiled, information is presented only for the years for which the required supplementary information is available.